divio/djangocms-link-manager/README.rst

 ``validate_MYSCHEME`` with the signature: ::

     def validate_MYSCHEME(self, parts, verify_exists=False):
-        # Do you thing here
+        # Do your thing here
         if valid:
             return True
         else: